PurpleTurtleCreative/completionist/readme.txt

 - New shortcode attribute `layout` to specify a custom layout for the `[ptc_asana_project]` shortcode.
 Note this is only useful for extenders and third-party customizations.
 Completionist always displays projects in `list` layout by default.
 - New shortcode attribute `sort_tasks_by` to sort tasks by the specified field.
 Common values are `due_on`, `assignee`, `completed_at`, and `name`.
 Unlike Asana, subtasks are also sorted.
-- `.pdf` video attachments on tasks are now supported.
+- `.pdf` attachments on tasks are now supported.
 - External attachments (eg. Vimeo and YouTube embeds) are now displayed as their oEmbed HTML representations when available.

 #### Changed